 Only hotels in Las Vegas are listed below.
 Search for cheap and discounted hotel and motel rates in or near Las Vegas, NV for your upcoming personal or group trip.
 We list the best Las Vegas, Nevada motel and hotel rooms.
 Browse the Las Vegas area hotels to find the perfect lodging!
 Please use the provided map of the Las Vegas hotels.
 Group booking?
-Search Las Vegas Group Hotel Rates or Book a Las Vegas Meeting
+Search Las Vegas Group Hotel Rates or Check out the best Las Vegas meeting hotels

 Las Vegas is the quintessential American gambling and entertainment destination.
 Pop culture images of Vegas paint it as a major party spot, attracting pre-wedding parties, huge business conferences, and groups of friends looking for a great time.
 Several movies happen there and depict the city as the place where you'll have the craziest time of your life.
 More from this guide...